 SECTION 2.4 Absence of Certain Changes.
-Except as specifically disclosed in the Company's filings and reports under the Securities Exchange Act of 1934, as amended (the "Exchange Act") filed and publicly available prior to the date of this Agreement or as set forth in Section 2.4 of the Company Disclosure Letter, from January 1, 2003 through the date hereof, the Company and its subsidiaries have conducted their business and operations only in the ordinary course consistent with past practice, and during such period there has not been any event, change, effect or development that has had or would reasonably be expected to have, individually or in the aggregate, a Company Material Adverse Effect, and there has not occurred (i) any damage, destruction or loss (whether or not covered by insurance) having or which reasonably could be expected to have, individually or in the aggregate, a Company Material Adverse Effect; (ii) any declaration, setting aside or payment of any dividend or distribution of any kind by the Company on any class of its capital stock or any repurchase for value by the Company of any of its capital stock (except upon the cashless exercise of Company Stock Options); (iii) any split, combination or reclassification of any Company capital stock or any issuance or the authorization of any issuance of any other securities in respect of, in lieu of or in substitution for shares of Company capital stock; (iv) any material increase in the compensation payable or to become payable by the Company or any of its subsidiaries to any of its directors, officers or key employees or the creation of or any material increase in any bonus, insurance, pension, severance or other employee benefit plan, payment or arrangement made to, for or with any such director, officer or key employee, other than in the ordinary course of business consistent with past practice; (v) any entry by the Company or any of its subsidiaries into any commitment or transaction (including, without limitation, any borrowing or capital expenditure) material (individually or in the aggregate) to the Company or any of its subsidiaries other than in the ordinary course of business; (vi) any material elections with respect to Taxes by the Company or any of its subsidiaries or settlement or compromise by the Company or any of its subsidiaries of any material Tax liability or refund; (vii) any change by the Company or its subsidiaries in accounting methods, principles or practices except as required by concurrent changes in GAAP; (viii) any contract or agreement to take any action described in this Section 2.4; or (ix) any merger, combination or consolidation of the Company or any of its subsidiaries that are individually or in the aggregate, material to the business of the Company and its subsidiaries, except for dispositions of excess or obsolete assets in the ordinary course of business and consistent with past practice.
+Except as specifically disclosed in the Company's filings and reports under the Securities Exchange Act of 1934, as amended (the "Exchange Act") filed and publicly available prior to the date of this Agreement or as set forth in Section 2.4 of the Company Disclosure Letter, from January 1, 2003 through the date hereof, the Company and its subsidiaries have conducted their business and operations only in the ordinary course consistent with past practice, and during such period there has not been any event, change, effect or development that has had or would reasonably be expected to have, individually or in the aggregate, a Company Material Adverse Effect, and there has not occurred (i) any damage, destruction or loss (whether or not covered by insurance) having or which reasonably could be expected to have, individually or in the aggregate, a Company Material Adverse Effect; (ii) any declaration, setting aside or payment of any dividend or distribution of any kind by the Company on any class of its capital stock or any repurchase for value by the Company of any of its capital stock (except upon the cashless exercise of Company Stock Options); (iii) any split, combination or reclassification of any Company capital stock or any issuance or the authorization of any issuance of any other securities in respect of, in lieu of or in substitution for shares of Company capital stock; (iv) any material increase in the compensation payable or to become payable by the Company or any of its subsidiaries to any of its directors, officers or key employees or the creation of or any material increase in any bonus, insurance, pension, severance or other employee benefit plan, payment or arrangement made to, for or with any such director, officer or key employee, other than in the ordinary course of business consistent with past practice; (v) any entry by the Company or any of its subsidiaries into any commitment or transaction (including, without limitation, any borrowing or capital expenditure) material (individually or in the aggregate) to the Company or any of its subsidiaries other than in the ordinary course of business; (vi) any material elections with respect to Taxes by the Company or any of its subsidiaries or settlement or compromise by the Company or any of its subsidiaries of any material Tax liability or refund; (vii) any change by the Company or its subsidiaries in accounting methods, principles or practices except as required by concurrent changes in GAAP; (viii) any contract or agreement to take any action described in this Section 2.4; or (ix) any merger, combination or consolidation of the Company or any of its subsidiaries with another person, or any sale, lease, exchange or other disposition of, or grant of any Lien with respect to, any of the properties or assets of the Company or any of its subsidiaries, except for dispositions of excess or obsolete assets in the ordinary course of business and consistent with past practice.